Ohio State offense falls flat in blowout loss to Clemson

 And way back at the beginning of the night, Ohio State did have two chances to score.

-Tyler Durbin, who memorably missed two field goals before making a critical one in the two-overtime win over Michigan, attempted a pair of 47-yarders early in the game.
+Tyler Durbin , who memorably missed two field goals before making a critical one in the two-overtime win over Michigan, attempted a pair of 47-yarders early in the game.
 One missed right, the other left.

 It was an omen of the kind of night that lay ahead for the Buckeyes.